AlanusK/demo-streaming/README.md

 ### notes

 - The deployable solution will be contained inside `build` folder instead of `dist` folder.
-This is caused by the fact that this project is scaffolded by CREACT-REACT-APP, should I have got more time, I should have put it in the `dist` folder.
+This is due to the fact that this project is scaffolded by CREACT-REACT-APP, should I have got more time, I should have put it in the `dist` folder.

 - Only `Header` component has been tested, If get more time I will add more tests for each component.

+- If I were allocated more time I will improve responsiveness of the app especially the `Header` component, add the logic to display the first 21 data entries, fix all warning error appearing at the console, refactor some codes into components and add more tests for each component.

 - Please visit [nipale](https://www.nipale.com/) one of the react project I am very proud of.